openfisca/openfisca-doc/source/installation/install-openfisca-web-api.md

-# Test or install the OpenFisca-Country-Template web API
+# Install the OpenFisca-Country-Template web API

 You can call `OpenFisca-Country-Template` web API without installing it by [relying on the demonstration instance](./call-hosted-web-api.md).
 Or install it on your local environment for further testing.